Diamondbacks stay hot, beat slumping Marlins 4-3 - KESQ

 The Diamondbacks have won six of seven.
 The Marlins have dropped eight of nine and lead the majors in one-run losses with 10.

 Marte broke a 3-all tie in the sixth when he smashed a 438-foot homer into the right-center seats.
-It’s been a tough start to the season for the 2019 All-Star, who came into the game hitting just .206 after signing a $76 million, five-year deal during spring training.
-The deal keeps him with the team through 2027.
+It’s been a tough start to the season for the 2019 All-Star, who came into the game hitting just .206 after signing a $76 million, five-year deal during spring training that will keep him with the team through 2027.

-Over the past two weeks, he’s looked much better.
-It’s a big reason the D-backs are 10-3 over that span.

-Marte also started a double play to end the game, ranging far to his left for a grounder before jumping, turning and firing to Nick Ahmed at second, who relayed to first for the final out.
+Marte — who plays second base — started a nifty double play to end the game, ranging far to his left for a grounder before jumping, turning and firing to Nick Ahmed at second, who relayed to first for the final out.

-“I enjoy watching Ketel play — his confidence is unmatched,” Walker said.
-“That’s something that I really try to learn from.
-He’s a great player.
-It’s not a matter of if he’ll figure it out, it’s a matter of when.
-We’ve seen him do it day in and day out.
-It’s good to see him get his swagger back, his confidence back and we can all feed off that.”

 Arizona jumped out to a 2-0 lead in the first in a back-and-forth start to the game.
 Walker drove a run-scoring double down the left-field line, and Josh Rojas brought home the second run on a bunt single.